-British Columbia has nine non-partisan statutory offices that support the work of Members of the Legislative Assembly by carrying out important functions, from the monitoring of government programs and performance to ensuring compliance with provincial laws.
-They are headed by independent officers who are appointed by, and report to, the Legislative Assembly.
-Reports of some offices are also reviewed by all-party parliamentary committees.
+British Columbia has nine non-partisan statutory officers who support the work of Members of the Legislative Assembly by carrying out important functions, from the monitoring of government programs and performance to ensuring compliance with provincial laws.
+These officers are independent of the executive with a legislated mandate and the authority to hire staff, and report to the Legislative Assembly through the Speaker.

 Contact Information